By: Kimberly Young, Executive Director Continuing & Professional Studies

 The next skill is Visual Credibility.
-I can’t tell you how many calls my colleagues and I have been on and with someone either in the bed, laying on the sofa, or some other location/position that would be completely unacceptable if we were in the work environment.
+I can’t tell you how many calls my colleagues, and I have been on and with someone either in the bed, laying on the sofa, or some other location/position that would be completely unacceptable if we were in the work environment.
 Covering up in your blankie is perfectly acceptable if you are talking to your best buds on a Google Hangout, but if you are in a training class for work, a meeting, or the like, do your best to appear as you would if you were in the office.
 That means in a chair, upright (crazy as it sounds), with a background that is the best you can muster.
 Assuming we can all handle sitting upright, let’s talk about backgrounds.
-It doesn’t have to be fancy or branded, a plain wall or set of doors will do just fine.
+It doesn’t have to be fancy or branded.
+A plain wall or set of doors will do just fine.
 Try not to allow the people on the call into your home by facing your camera toward the interior of your home—that limits the movements of your family and gives others an unearned insight into your personal surroundings.
 So what can you do if you don’t have a green screen and a branded background?
 Use a curtain on a stand, face your camera toward a window with the blinds drawn, use bookcases as a backdrop.
-Don’t be afraid to liberally use the mute button.
+Don’t be afraid to use the mute button liberally.
 If you aren’t talking, that button should be engaged.
 There’s nothing worse than having your square light up when your dogs start fighting over the last dog treat (true story, it happened to me).

 –Kimberly Young, Executive Director, Continuing & Professional Studies